Building Back Better: Conception

 The magnitude of the devastation and loss of human life caused by the 2004 Indian Ocean Tsunami to Aceh and Nias initiated a change to the mindset of post-disaster reconstruction.
 Typically, the response to a disaster would entail repairing and rebuilding the physical damage to houses, infrastructure and the built environment back to the pre-disaster status.
-However, in Indonesia it was seen that this would potentially expose people and communities to the similar risks and consequences should another major disaster strike.
+However, in Indonesia it was seen that this would potentially expose people and communities to similar risks and consequences should another major disaster strike.
 The government and international agencies concluded that reconstruction was an opportunity to address vulnerabilities of people and communities.
-It was understood, that although natural disasters were usually unavoidable, it was possible to reduce future losses through improved construction standards, better spatial planning, early warning and education.
+It was understood that, although natural disasters were usually unavoidable, it was possible to reduce future losses through improved construction standards, better spatial planning, early warning and education.
 Thus, the term BBB was conceived in Indonesia by the World Bank, along with other international agencies, and the Badan Rehabilitasi dan Rekonstruksi (BRR) Nanggroe Aceh Darussalam (NAD) and Nias, i.e. the Agency for the Rehabilitation and Reconstruction of Aceh and Nias, in the months following the tsunami as planning for recovery and reconstruction was undertaken.

 The term BBB was first published in the Preliminary Stocktake of May 2005, task managed by the World Bank's Wolfgang Fengler.
 An updated stocktake was prepared for the October 2005 Brief for the Coordination Forum Aceh and Nias (CFAN), and this was also led by The World Bank.

 The Preliminary Stocktake drew upon the Indonesian government's own Master Plan for the coordination and implementation of recovery programs in Aceh and Nias and the initial Damage and Loss Assessment.
 The Master Plan was prepared in consultation with international bodies including agencies of the United Nations, the World Bank and the Asian Development Bank.
 Although the Master Plan proposed sixteen core policies each with key broad strategies for implementation, it did not explicitly mention BBB.
 However, the Master Plan was explicit in the need for:

 “Mitigation and preparedness in the event of future natural disasters was highlighted as integral to the reconstruction”.

 It was the core policies and broad strategies in the Master Plan that enabled the thinking to establish the concept of BBB.
 For example, policies 9-11 were especially identified during the early considerations for recovery of land rights and titling commencing in February 2005 which led to the project preparation of the first major reconstruction project by the World Bank - the Reconstruction of Aceh Land Administration System (RALAS) project in April–June 2005.
 RALAS also addressed many of the other policies in the original Master Plan as relevant to the project context.
 The other reconstruction projects prepared by the World Bank that followed also addressed the Master Plan's policies.